mcfarljm/fortwrap/README.md

 # FortWrap

-FortWrap is a script that parses Fortran 90/95/200X source files and generates wrapper code for interfacing with the original Fortran code from C++.
+FortWrap is a python script that parses Fortran 90/95/200X source files and generates wrapper code for interfacing with the original Fortran code from C++.
 FortWrap is intended to be used with Fortran code that takes an object oriented approach and makes use of Fortran derived